How to Build Your Preschooler's Attention Span — Practical Tips for Singapore Parents

 - Repeat

-The predictability reduces resistance and the visible timer gives the child a sense of control — both of which improve on-task behaviour.
+The predictability reduces resistance.
+The visible timer gives your child a sense of control.
+Both of those things improve on-task behaviour more than any amount of cajoling.

 3. Move Before You Sit